Cancer and Neural-Immune Regulation

 Results of these studies are guiding a clinical study of beta-blockers in cancer patients and are aiding the development of novel therapeutic strategies that target this beta-adrenergic regulation of metastasis.

 Chemotherapy has revolutionised treatment of cancer patients, but it often results in long-term neurological and cognitive side-effects (known as 'chemobrain').
 While chemotherapy kills the cancer, patients can suffer from learning and memory problems, fatigue and depression that can remain long after treatment has stopped.
 The severity of chemobrain can significantly impact the quality of life of cancer survivors or even lead to changes in a patient's treatment plan.
 Little is known about what causes these adverse effects of cancer treatment.

-Dr Adam Walker leads a research program within the lab that investigates how cancer, surgery and chemotherapy induce negative effects on the brain.
+Dr Adam Walker leads a research program in association with our lab that investigates how cancer, surgery and chemotherapy induce negative effects on the brain.
 Using preclinical models of cancer and ageing brains, his results so far are demonstrating how cheap and readily available drugs such as aspirin could prevent these debilitating side-effects of chemotherapy and improve the quality of life of cancer survivors.